+Editing by Kathy Kleiman, then Kristine Dorrain (KD), then Kathy again (KK).

+Circulated 5/17/2019 (for the first time, I believe, by Ariel)

 QUESTION 4

 Is the exact match requirement for Trademark Claims serving the intended purposes of the Trademark Claims RPM?
 In conducting this analysis, recall that IDNs and Latin-based words with accents and umlauts are currently not serviced or recognized by many registries.